How to Add a Light Fixture or Two

 - Access to Existing Electrical Wiring

 Does the room for the new lighting have an attic above, or another floor?
-Attic access will provide the necessary access to install additional electrical wring.
+Attic access will provide the necessary access to install additional electrical wiring.
 If access is a problem then installing surface wiring channels are a possibility.
 Surface mounted wiring channels and conduits are available in a few different styles and types which may blend in with some wall coverings.

 - Will the New Light Require a Separate Switch